 People living in care homes can spend long periods of their day sitting or lying down.
-We aim to improve older adult’s physical, mental and social heath by encouraging them to move more in and around their care home.
+We aim to improve older adult’s physical, mental and social health by encouraging them to move more in and around their care home.
 Being active can also help reduce the risk of falls.

-Download the Care About Walking Information Booklet
+Download the Care About Walking information booklet

 For more information email Dementiafriendly@pathsforall.org.uk

-The Dementia Friendly Walking Project is supported by The Life Changes Trust, The National Lottery Community Fund, William Grant Foundation, The Robertson Trust, Spirit of 2012, sportscotland and the Scottish Government.
+The Dementia Friendly Walking Project is supported by The Life Changes Trust, The National Lottery Community Fund, William Grant Foundation, The Robertson Trust, Spirit of 2012, sportscotland, the Scottish Government and The Gannochy Trust.